Paper submission checklist

 3. Read John's article How to Write a Paper

-4. Follow the phased process in the Final paper project with good effort throughout.
+5. Follow the phased process in the Final paper project with solid honest effort throughout.

-6. Remember the overall goal is your learning about the subject matter and improving your researching, writing, editing, and thinking.
+7. Remember the overall goal is your learning about the subject matter and improving your skills for researching, writing, editing, and thinking.

-7. Organize it well.
-Does the organization of the paper make logical sense.
+8. Organize it well.
+The organization of the paper should make logical sense.

 • For my courses, it should have 5-7 main points (including an introduction and conclusion)

-8. Summarize the law accurately and make good points.
+9. Summarize the law accurately and make good points.
+First understand what the law is currently.

 • Consider organizing the paper according to IRAC (Issue, Rule, Analysis, Conclusion).
 Or use IRAC's cousin, CRAC (Conclusion, Rule, Analysis, Conclusion).
 Or combine the two with: